Microsoft/azure-docs.cs-cz/articles/active-directory/devices/howto-vm-sign-in-azure-ad-windows.md

 ---
-title: Přihlášení k virtuálnímu počítači s Windows v Azure pomocí Azure Active Directory (Preview)
+title: Sign in to Windows virtual machine in Azure using Azure Active Directory (Preview)
-description: Přihlášení do Azure AD s virtuálním počítačem Azure s Windows
+description: Azure AD sign in to an Azure VM running Windows
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices